-1. Eselenkei Land Trust (ELT)
+1. Eselenkei Land Owners Association

-The trust will be established primarily for purpose of holding and managing the common land in the pastoralism and wildlife zone, conservation and tourism zone (including Selelenkay Conservancy) in trust on behalf of and in the interest of the beneficiary landowners.
-The trust will be responsible for the overall governance of common land owned collectively by all the members in equal undivided shares.
+The association will be established primarily for purpose of holding and managing the common land in the pastoralism and wildlife zone, conservation and tourism zone (including Selelenkay Conservancy) in association on behalf of and in the interest of the beneficiary landowners.
+The association will be responsible for the overall governance of common land owned collectively by all the members.
 The shares shall be the basis of allocation of benefits from investments on the land.
-The trust will have the direct responsibility of the implementation of the LSP and oversee the collective interests of Eselenkei landowners after the group ranch subdivision and dissolution of the EGR management.
-The trust shall have a pre-emptive right of purchase over any shares of the common land that a member may choose to sell their land.
-Its affairs will be managed by a Board of Trustees, which shall, among other things, regulate the use of the land, ensure equitable sharing of benefits accruing from conservation, provide oversight of residents' associations and committees, and coordinate all activities in the common land.
-The duties and powers of the trustee and the relationship between the trustee and the landowners will be spelt out in a constitution.
-The ELT will continue engaging the services of the traditional network of local rangers, scouts and grazing committees for enforcement of LSP restrictions.
+The association will continue engaging the services of the traditional network of local rangers, scouts and grazing committees for enforcement of LSP restrictions.